 Late Registration (Race Day Registration)

-There will be medals for the first 9,000 finishers.
+There will be medals for the first 6,000 finishers.
 We had many medals left over last year and don’t anticipate problems this year.
-Dublin Doublers will receive a unique medal for completing the Emerald Mile and the Corktown 5km.
+Dublin Doublers will receive a unique medal for completing the Emerald Mile and the Corktown 5K.

 Meeting Friends & Family

-You should agree on a post-race meeting location before beginning your race - east side of the beer tent, at the “Found Persons” flag, your vehicle, the Information table, etc. You may also use your cell phone, carry a sign or distinctive balloon, or make a unique sound - bagpipes might work.
+You should agree on a post-race meeting location before beginning your race - east side of the beer tent, at the “Found Persons” flag, your vehicle, the Information table, etc. You may use your cell phone, carry a sign or distinctive balloon, or make a unique sound - bagpipes might work.
 "At the finish line" will definitely NOT work.
-Not with 9,000 participants expected - most of them wearing green.
+With 6,000 participants expected - most of them wearing green.
 Plan ahead.
 We do not make announcements for individuals you cannot find.

 For those new to racing, a "packet" consists of your bib number and t-shirt.
 Bib numbers are worn on your front (jacket, shirt, shorts, etc.).
 The timing tag is on the back of the bib.
 Safety pins are available to secure the bibs.